Alexander Parvus: Death

-Parvus died in Berlin on 12 December 1924.
+Alexander Parvus died in Berlin on 12 December 1924, from a cerebrovascular accident, also known as a stroke.
 His body was cremated and interred in a Berlin cemetery.
 After his death, Konrad Haenisch wrote in his memoir: "This man possessed the ablest brains of the Second International".

 During his lifetime, Alexander Parvus' reputation among his revolutionary peers suffered as a result of the Maxim Gorky affair (see above) and the fact that he was in effect a German government agent.
 At the same time both his business skills and revolutionary ideas were appreciated and relied upon by Russian and German revolutionaries and Ottoman's Young Turks.
 After the October Revolution in Russia for obvious political reasons his role was denied and he himself vilified.
 This continued during Joseph Stalin's era and sometimes had anti-semitic overtones to it.
 In Germany however he was considered favorably.
 His name is often used in modern political debates in Russia.

 Family

 Parvus left no documents after his death and all of his savings disappeared.
 He was married at least three times.
 In 1906, Rosa Luxemburg wrote Karl Kautsky saying: "Wife number three is here in St Petersburg" - just after his second wife had fled an anti-semitic Pogrom in Odessa, and had arrived in Warsaw, destitute.
 One of his wives, Tatiana Berman, was born in Odessa in 1868 and died there in 1917, aged 49.
 Their son, Yevgeny (Gnedin), was born in Dresden in 1898.

 Although the Soviet authorities refused to allow Parvus to return to Russia, both his surviving sons, Yevgeny Gnedin and Leon Helfand, were allowed to settle in the USSR, and became Soviet diplomats.
 Yevgeny Gnedin was head of the press department at the People's Commissariat for Foreign Affairs, at the time of his arrest on 11 May 1939, which coincided with the dismissal of the foreign minister, Maxim Litvinov.
 He refused to confess, despite being tortured by the police chief, Lavrentiy Beria and his deputy, Bogdan Kobulov.
 He survived years in the Gulag, and wrote memoirs "Catastrophe and Rebirth" and in "Exit from the Labyrinth" describing his experience.
 He died in 1983.